Hydrostatic Drive System

 Parker Hydraulics and IQAN Control Drive Cog Railway Bio-Diesel Engines

-The owners and engineers at the Mount Washington Cog Railway made a decision several years ago to introduce their first major redesign of the railway engines that pull its passenger cars to the summit of the 6,288 foot mountain in the White Mountains of New Hampshire.
+The owners and engineers at the Mount Washington Cog Railway made a decision several years ago to introduce their first major redesign of the railway engines.
+IQAN electrical controls were integrated with the hydrostatic drive transmission, which enabled trains to use less fuel when pulling its passenger cars to the summit of the 6,288 foot mountain in the White Mountains of New Hampshire.
 Since 1869 the historical steam engines of the railway have burned through over one ton of soft-grade bituminous coal per round trip to the summit.
 At the prevailing rate of about $225 per ton (and rising annually) there was a lot of appeal in the concept of a bio-diesel alternative that would reduce the cost to about $60 per trip, a fuel savings of 74 percent.

 Beyond the fuel costs, just the annual $100,000 expense for “boiler inspections” had become an economic burden without any obvious solution.
 Only the elimination of the boiler could stop that expense.
 Further, with a diesel engine, instead of a boiler, the train could operate with one person in the cab, instead of two, which cut personnel costs in half.
 And, economics aside, the proposed change reduced the emissions issue, reduced the chance of fires starting along the tracks, and would encourage more riders that otherwise objected to the smoke and dust from the existing engines.

 With the switch from a boiler making steam, to a diesel engine driving a Power Take Off pump, a new age was born.
 The engineers at the Cog Railway designed a new system from the engine, to the braking, to the overall system control.
 Working closely with the Cog Railway engineers, The Hope Group team introduced several Parker system solutions, including a hydraulic power train drive and hydraulic controls for the braking system.